-You’ll see, being on this mailing list, that Q1 of 2016 has a lot of products coming from me.
-I’ve been busy.
+You’ll see, I’ve been busy.
 Too busy.
 Stupidly busy, if I’m being honest.

-I worry about overwhelming you with new things I’ve made (even though, really, there’s no pressure from me to buy anything that you don’t really want/need).
+I worry about overwhelming my audience with new things I’ve made (even though, really, there’s no pressure from me to buy anything that you don’t really want/need).
 I worry about the quality of the work, since I set sometimes-impossibly high standards for what I produce.

 When I get stressed, I forget why I’m making these products in the first place: because I want to help folks and make a living.
 One of the things I value the most from being alive is being helpful and making things that help other people.
 And I lose sight of that when I’m in the weeds of my mind (or, when it runs away).

 So, I let myself freak out for a few days.
 I lost my mind a little (and hopefully it was off doing something spectacular in it’s absence from me).

 Once my mind found it’s way back to me, I was like, “GET IT TOGETHER MAN”.
 Because stress and overwhelm is not at all productive.

 (Note: my mind has the voice of Ben Fong-Torres from Almost Famous.)

 Then I made a list of what needs doing.
 From emails that need writing and scheduling to videos that need recording, I wrote out every single thing I need to do for every single launch.
 It was a big list too, since every launch is more than a single email, and comes with automation sequences, reminders and free samples.